GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part12.rst

     }

 The compiler is invoked on line 47 via the function tiny_compile.
-The short version of how the actual compiler will get invokded:
+The short version of how the actual compiler will get invoked:

 1. In share/dejagnu/standard.exp, the function $tool_compile will invoke taget_compile
 2. In share/dejagnu/target.exp, the function target_compile will invokde default_target_compile